cancerberoSgx/cli-driver/README.md

 I'm author of plenty packages that use interactive CLI, like yeoman generators and inquirer-based stuff and I would really like to implement integration tests, not just mocking the CLI, but test them in the real worl in different operating systems.

 There is a similar node package, [node-suppose](https://github.com/jprichardson/node-suppose) that attack the same problem, but IMO the UNIX API and semantics is very limited for today days and I wanted an API more imperative, similar to webdriver.

+# Troubleshooting

+This is a very dark area I don't know much about it and I'm encountering with some interesting behaviors.
+When things go crazy perform `killall bash` or even reboot the machine.